Alignment Risks from Capability-Seeking RL Training: Introduction

-Through evaluations in these gaming environments, we find that exploitable behaviors consistently emerge as model capability increases (affirming RQ1).
-Furthermore, these behaviors are generalizable skills that \textbf{transfer zero-shot, catalyze new exploits, and propagate via distillation} (affirming RQ2).
-These results suggest that capability growth can systematically expand the attack surface of training pipelines: alignment failures may not only be adversarially induced, but also arise endogenously and propagate through standard development practices.
+Motivated by this, we ground our task suite in the AI Safety Gridworlds taxonomy \citep{leike2017ai}, focusing on specification vs robustness failures.
+We instantiate a set of LLM-pipeline operational channel failures, such as insecure evaluation interfaces, to reflect modern deployment realities.
+Following this diagnostic tradition, we use controlled environments with explicit structural vulnerabilities to isolate how standard RL discovers and reinforces exploitative behavior. {We design four controlled environments to study whether capability-seeking RL training induces exploitative behaviors, and investigate two research questions (RQ): \begin{itemize}[noitemsep, leftmargin=*] \item \textbf{RQ1-Discovery}: do models discover exploitative shortcuts under capability-seeking RL training in structurally vulnerable environments? \item {\textbf{RQ2-Properties}: once learned, are these exploits stealthy, transferable, and resistant to correction?} \end{itemize} Through evaluations in these gaming environments, we find that RL training induces exploitative shortcuts in nearly all primary model--game configurations (addressing RQ1).
+Furthermore, these behaviors show important but bounded properties: some transfer zero-shot, catalyze new exploits during sequential training, propagate via distillation, and persist under corrective training in several settings (addressing RQ2).
+These results show that capability-seeking RL training can expand the attack surface of training pipelines when reward or evaluation channels expose exploitable shortcuts.
+Alignment failures may not only be adversarially induced, but also arise through standard optimization in vulnerable environments and propagate through standard development practices.
 Addressing such risks, therefore, requires moving beyond per-example filtering and toward training-time vulnerability audits and design practices that eliminate exploitable shortcuts at the source.

-Our primary contributions are summarized as follows: 1) We introduce and formalize capability-oriented training induced alignment risk, a mechanism where misalignment spontaneously emerges from a model’s capabilities exploiting environmental flaws.
-2) We conduct the first systematic study of this risk using a novel suite of ``vulnerability games,'' demonstrating that it is not exclusive to large frontier models but also emerges in smaller, open-source LLMs.
-3) We show exploitation is a transferable skill, where even an unsuccessful search for one exploit can prime and accelerate the discovery of others. {4) Crucially, we observe that these behaviors often emerge alongside genuine accuracy gains, mimicking valid learning and rendering the risk exceptionally stealthy to standard monitoring.}
+Our primary contributions are summarized as follows: 1) We introduce a controlled vulnerability-game framework for studying alignment risks from capability-seeking RL training across robustness and specification failures.
+2) We show that standard RL training induces exploitative shortcuts in open-weight models across multiple structurally distinct vulnerable environments.
+3) We identify a developer blind spot: exploit rates can rise while primary task performance remains stable or improves, making exploitation difficult to detect from standard training metrics alone. {4) We characterize learned exploit properties, including structured transfer, sequential catalysis, SFT-based propagation, and the persistence of some RL-native exploits under correction.}